 The service is not designed to replace or substitute existing services but instead aims to increase community access to diabetes education, working in partnership with local GPs and health services where possible.

 Where is the service available?

-Diabetes Telehealth is available throughout metropolitan and regional WA.
+Diabetes WA’s Telehealth Service is available to everyone living with diabetes throughout regional WA.